vv90/video-portal/README.md

 Karma/Jasmine is used for testing
 Gulp is used as a build tool

+I went with quite simple file organization approach here because the project is small.
+For a bigger project I would, of course, use a more complex organization method.

 To run the application you need to have gulp, node and karma installed.